• Skip to primary navigation

 The Amish don't typically give a lot of presents, but they still enjoy giving gifts.
 So they usually give something useful and meaningful.

-We always got a few nice gifts that we could use (such as a Bible, hymnbook, a good story book, tools, dishes, etc. I think the most expensive goft I ever got for Christmas was a new sewing machine.)
+We always got a few nice gifts that we could use (such as a Bible, hymnbook, a good storybook, tools, dishes, etc.) I think the most expensive gift I ever got for Christmas was a new sewing machine.

 And as the family grew we started exchanging names so that we would only have to get a gift for one person instead of so many.
 Although my parents always got something for each of us.